thatgirldorian/stream-eet/README.md

 - The UI that the user can see in their browser, which is made with React and Redux
 - A small web server that lists all the videos you can watch created with The JSON Server
-- A RTMP (Real-time messaging protocol) server that handles the video feed
+- A RTMP (Real-time messaging protocol) server that handles video streaming

 The navigation is done using React Router, while the forms (validation + error handling) are set up via Redux forms.
 I used the JSON Server package to spin up a web server for the back-end.